wandb/terraform-aws-wandb/examples/byob-sse-s3/README.md

 </CORSConfiguration>
 ```

-Also, enable server side encryption and use the KMS key you just generated.
+As stated above, server side encryption will be handled via SSE-S3 encryption with AE256.

 Finally, grant the Weights & Biases Deployment account access to this S3 bucket: